 Portland Fire & Rescue's (PF&R) Training Academy is demanding, both mentally and physically.
-Firefighter Trainees and Recruits should not expect to get into shape at the academy; they should come prepared for the physical fitness required.
+Firefighter recruits should not expect to get into shape at the academy; they should come prepared for the physical fitness required.

 Firefighting is a physically demanding profession.
 Firefighters must be able to perform strenuous physical activities for extended durations in heated environments.
 PF&R demands that their firefighters are in good health and are physically capable of doing the job.

-Firefighter Trainees and Recruits will participate in physical training wearing full turnouts to simulate fire-ground operations.
+Firefighter recruits will participate in physical training wearing full turnouts to simulate fire-ground operations.
 Turnouts and a Self-Contained Breathing Apparatus (SCBA) weigh about 50 pounds, which provides additional stress and heat to the firefighter.

-In addition to bimonthly physical agility testing and daily drill ground evolutions, Trainees and Recruits will participate in daily physical conditioning:
+In addition to bimonthly physical agility testing and daily drill ground evolutions, recruits will participate in daily physical conditioning;